braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 Use the [Subscription Group REST APIs][25] to programmatically manage the subscription groups that you have stored on the Braze dashboard to the **Subscription Group** page.

-### Create a group
+### Creating a subscription group

-To create a subscription group, go to **Audience** > **Subscriptions** and select **+ Create Email Subscription Group**.
-Give your subscription group a name and description, and click **Save**.
-All subscription groups are automatically added to your preference center.
+1. Go to **Audience** > **Subscriptions**.

 {% alert note %}
 If you are using the [older navigation]({{site.baseurl}}/navigation), this page is located at **Users** > **Subscription Groups**.
 {% endalert %}

+{: start="2"}
+2. Select **+ Create Email Subscription Group**.
+3. Give your subscription group a name and description, and click **Save**.

+All subscription groups are automatically added to your preference center.

 ![Fields to create a subscription group.][26]{: height="50%" width="50%"}

+### Segmenting with a subscription group

 When creating your segments, set the subscription group name as a filter.
 This will confirm that users who have opted into your group will receive your emails.
 This is great for monthly newsletters, coupons, membership tiers, and more.

 ![GIF of a user setting a subscription group name as a filter.][27]{: style="max-width:80%"}

-### Archiving groups
+### Archiving subscription groups

 Archived subscription groups cannot be edited and will no longer appear in segment filters or in your preference center.
 If you attempt to archive a group that is being used as a segment filter in any email, campaign, or Canvas, you will receive an error message that will prevent you from archiving the group until you remove all usages of it.

 You can archive your group from the **Subscription Groups** page.
 Find your group in the list, then click the gear and select **Archive** from the dropdown menu.

 Braze will not process any state changes for users in archived groups.
-For example, if you archive "Subscription Group A" while Susie is considered `subscribed` to it, they will remain "`subscribed`" to this group, even if they clicks an unsubscribe link (this shouldn't matter to Susie, "Subscription Group A" is archived and you can't send any messages using it).
+For example, if you archive "Subscription Group A" while Susie is `subscribed` to it, they will remain "`subscribed`" to this group, even if they clicks an unsubscribe link (this shouldn't matter to Susie because "Subscription Group A" is archived and you can't send any messages using it).

-#### See subscription groups in campaign analytics
+#### Viewing subscription groups in campaign analytics

 You can see the number of users who changed their subscription state (subscribed or unsubscribed) from a specific email campaign on that campaign's analytics page.